-(lab coordinator/instructor) paul.dick@usask.ca
+sheri.fisher@usask.ca

-Office Hours: Generally-speaking, the instructors above will be available in their offices on a drop-in basis.
-However, please note that all instructors have other commitments that may take them away from their office.
-Specific appointments can be set by email or through a phone call.
-Email responses to specific questions about course material are at the discretion of each instructor; information about individual policies will be provided in the lecture or laboratory by each instructor.
+Office Hours: Specific appointments can be set before or after lecture.
+Email responses to specific questions about course material are at the discretion of each instructor.
+Information about individual policies will be provided in the lecture or laboratory by each instructor.

-Instructor Profiles & Other Information: Drs Marchant and Chedrese are regular faculty members/professors in the Department of Biology.
+Instructor Profiles & Other Information: Drs.
+Chedrese and Ianowski and are regular faculty members/professors in the Departments of Biology and Physiology, respectively.
 They hold advanced degrees (MSc, PhD) and teach and conduct research in the general area of animal physiology.
-Mr Dick also holds an advanced degree (MSc) and is responsible for coordinating all aspects of the laboratories for BIOL 224.
+Ms. Fisher also holds an advanced degree in biology and is responsible for coordinating all aspects of the laboratories for BIOL 224.
 Note that your lab group will also be assigned a laboratory demonstrator who will assist you during the lab periods and be responsible for grading your lab assignment and quizzes.
-The lab demonstrators work under Mr Dick's supervision and are senior undergraduate or graduate students at the University.
+The lab demonstrators work under Ms. Fisher's supervision and are senior undergraduate or graduate students at the University.